eLgorythm/Stellar/README.md

-# Stellar - Gacha Link Scanner
+# Stellar - Gacha Link Scanner & Pity Counter

-Stellar is a Android application designed to automatically retrieve request history links (*Gacha Links*) from HoYoverse games (Genshin Impact, Honkai: Star Rail, Honkai Impact 3rd, and Zenless Zone Zero) using the ADB Wireless Debugging protocol.
+Stellar is an Android application designed to automatically retrieve request history links (*Gacha Links*) and manage gacha statistics for HoYoverse games (**Genshin Impact**, **Honkai: Star Rail**, and **Zenless Zone Zero**) using the ADB Wireless Debugging protocol.

 This application uses the Self-Pairing technique, where the application acts as an ADB client that communicates with the Android system on the same device through the `localhost` interface.

+## ✨ Key Features

+- **Gacha Link Scanner:** Automatically extract the gacha URL from game logs using ADB.
+- **Wish History Import:** Download and save your entire wish history locally from HoYoverse servers.
+- **Pity Counter:** Track your current pity, average 5-star luck, and "Guaranteed" status for every banner.
+- **Multi-Game Support:** Seamlessly switch between Genshin Impact, HSR, and ZZZ.

 ## 📖 How to Use